LeonardoCostaDeSa/calculator/README.md

 # calculator
-In the repo we have a calculator coded in JS
+In this repo we have a calculator coded in JS